MetafocusAS/form-controls/README.md

 * **org-number-mask-se** - Swedish organization number.
 The field will be formatted into XXXXXX-XXXX, e.g. 990102-1234.
 * **giin-number-mask** - american corporate number.
 The input field will be formattet into XXXXXX.XXXXX.XX.XXX.
 * **percentage** - sets the max value from 100 to 0.
-* **phone** - gives it a format that suits that all general numbers with various country codes.
+* **phone** - gives it a format that suits that all general numbers also with various country codes.
 E.g. +999 12 45 67 12.
 * **phone-dk** - gives it a format suits danish phone numbers.
 E.g. +45 12 45 67 12.
 * **phone-no** - gives it a format that suits norwegian phone numbers.
 E.g. +47 123 45 678.
 * **phone-nordic** - gives it a format that suits nordic national codes.
 E.g. +354 12 45 67 12.